 - formula (str) string representing the desired mean function formula - inputdict (dict) dictionary used to map variables to input indices.
 Maps strings to integer indices (must be non-negative).
 Optional, default is { }.

-Returns New subclass of MeanBase implementing the given formula class mogp_emulator.Kernel.SquaredExponential
+Returns New subclass of MeanBase implementing the given formula

 Return type subclass of MeanBase (exact type will depend on the formula that is provided)